Commercial Payers → Implementation → National DPP Lifestyle Change Program Delivery Options

 When covering the National Diabetes Prevention Program (National DPP) lifestyle change program, commercial health insurance plans and employers have several options for administering the program.
 These options include contracting with CDC-recognized organizations that provide the program:

-1. Contract with a third-party organization to create a network of CDC-recognized organizations that provide the National DPP lifestyle change program.
+- Contract with a third-party organization or an umbrella hub arrangement (UHA) to create a network of CDC-recognized organizations that provide the National DPP lifestyle change program.

 Click here for a list of CDC-recognized organizations in your state.
 For a map comparing the availability of National DPP lifestyle change program classes from organizations with full or pending CDC-recognition status, click here.
-For examples of delivery options currently being used by employers, see the Coverage in Practice page.
+For examples of delivery options currently being used by employers, see the Commercial Coverage Landscape and the Employer Coverage Landscape pages of the Coverage Toolkit.

 The CDC developed the Find a Program tool and the Find a Program fact sheets as resources for program participants and CDC-recognized organizations.
 The Find a Program tool provides new and returning National DPP participants an on-demand list of available lifestyle change programs offered in a specified area.
 The Find a Program fact sheet for CDC-recognized organizations provides information to navigate the Diabetes Prevention Recognition Program (DPRP) Data Submission Portal to update their organization’s public class information.